As the fourth principle of the Divestment method states:

 Why did CRC establish the Black Solidarity Fund?

 Traditional philanthropy underfunds Black-led organizing, pits Black organizations against each other for limited funding, isn’t accessible to the most disenfranchised, and doesn’t fund power building.
-With the Black Solidarity Fund, we are creating an effective alternative to build Black solidarity and work toward actualizing Black self-determination.
-Our work is grounded in the Black Solidarity Process, a community wide vision for Black self-determination that was created through an extensive engagement process with hundreds of diverse Black community members.
+With the Black Solidarity Fund, CRC is creating an effective alternative to build Black solidarity and work toward actualizing Black self-determination.
+Their work is grounded in the Black Solidarity Process, a community wide vision for Black self-determination that was created through an extensive engagement process with hundreds of diverse Black community members.

 CRC is a tax-exempt nonprofit organization (501c3) in good standing with the IRS.
 All donations to CRC are tax-deductible to the extent allowed by law.